 Here's a survey of select awnings in the complex over the last 90 years.
 Click to enlarge.

 Hotel Tudor, circa 1955.
-The awning that brought a bit of Miami Beach to Tudor City.
+The awning that brought a bit of Miami Beach to Tudor City. |

 The 3-H's, 1930.
 The three separate entrances were consolidated into one in 1959.
+Today, there's an awning at the sole entrance in Hardwicke Hall. |

 The Manor, 1930.
-A pole-less canopy, it relied on wires for stability.
+A pole-less canopy, it relied on wires for stability. |

 Tudor Tower, No. 25, 1984.
-The press descend on Tom Hanks under No. 25's canopy in the movie Splash
+The press descend on Tom Hanks under No. 25's canopy in the movie Splash.

 Hotel Tudor, 42nd Street entrance, 1930.
 That's the Church of the Covenant to its left, and a taxpayer on the right.